fabyr/cursor-imager-di/README.md

 ### Linux installation
 (Tested on Linux Mint 20.2)
-Required to be installed on the system: xdotool (`sudo apt install xdotool`)
+Required to be installed on the system:
+- xdotool (`sudo apt install xdotool`)

 ```
 git clone https://github.com/fabyr/cursor-imager-di.git
-cd cursor-imager-di-main
+cd cursor-imager-di
 virtualenv env
-source env/bin/activate
+./env/bin/activate
 python -m pip install -r requirements.txt

 python gui.py
 ```

 ### Windows installation
-**Note:** Not a lot of testing could be done on Windows to ensure proper functionality yet.
+**Note:** Not a lot of testing could be done on Windows to ensure proper functionality in games yet.

 Download this repository and extract it to a folder.
 Open command prompt (cmd.exe) in that directory.